Godnoken/angular-mini-forum/README.md

 ---

+**Fixed**<br>
-**Fixed** If a user browses another users profile, reads in all their comments and then proceeds to click their own profile from the header - the information doesn't update even though url is changed.
+If a user browses another users profile, reads in all their comments and then proceeds to click their own profile from the header - the information doesn't update even though url is changed.

-**Solution**
+**Solution**<br>
 Profile component now listens after the end of the navigation URL changing and updates the user accordingly.

 ---